-This statistic shows the most successful music tours worldwide in the first half of 2014, based on gross revenue.
-Justin Timberlake's "The 20/20 Experience World Tour" generated 110.2 million U.S. dollars revenue, with 55 shows in 44 cities and almost more than 964 thousand tickets sold worldwide.
+This statistic shows the most successful music tours worldwide in 2014, based on gross revenue.
+Justin Timberlake's "The 20/20 Experience World Tour" generated 184.7 million U.S. dollars revenue, with 55 shows in 44 cities and more than 1.5 million tickets sold worldwide.

 Concert business – additional information

 Cirque du Soleil regularly appears in the ranking of best-earning concerts, usually with more than one title.
-In 2013, they landed ten titles among the 100 most successful music tours worldwide by revenue.
+The year 2014 was not so generous for the performers, since they fell in the worldwide rankings to the 21 spot.
+However, in 2013, they landed ten titles among the 100 most successful music tours worldwide by revenue.
 In seventh place was their latest show “Michael Jackson: The Immortal”, written and directed by Jamie King (also responsible for Madonna’s Super Bowl XLVI halftime performance), which was a mixture of Michael Jackson’s music and Cirque du Soleil's acrobatics.
 Ranked twentieth was “Corteo,” a contemporary circus show, which premiered in Cirque du Soleil’s native Montreal, Canada in April 2005.

 The concert and event promotion industry was expected to generate 25 billion U.S. dollars in revenue in 2014 in the United States alone, up from 23.3 billion five years earlier.
 In 2011, popular music concerts in the U.S. attracted 54.3 million visitors, which was a sharp increase from 47.4 million a year earlier.
 It has been estimated that 25 percent of the U.S. population attended a concert in 2012.
 That same year, Colorado’s capital city of Denver, along with Buffalo, New York and Des Moines, Iowa, earned the titles of the most concert-going cities in the United States – 34 percent of their respective populations attended a concert or bought a concert ticket.